kth-cdate-courses/DD2480-CI/README.md

 2. Run `pnpm install` in the `status-site` folder
 3. Start ngrok with `ngrok http <port>` where `<port>` is mapped to the port of the ci server.
 4. Start server by entering the ContinuousIntegrationServer.java file and run it from visualCode.
 This will start the server.
+5. To enable deployment through the `deploy.sh` the file must be marked as executable.
+This can be done by running `chmod +x deploy.sh` in the root folder.

 ## Essence: assessment of our Team